schulerjoe/vim/README.md

 This font comes preinstalled in Ubuntu.

-For Powerline patched version check https://github.com/powerline/fonts
+For Powerline patched version check https://github.com/powerline/fonts or in ./fonts subdirectory of this repository